ppvan/sodu/README.md

 A sodoku solver using sat encoding

 # Build
-> Requires sdl2 and sdl2 image installed.
+> Requires sdl2 installed.
 Get it with your package manager
 ```
 ./build.sh && ./build/main.out
 ```